archit120/archit120.github.io/index.md

 ## Present

-* Working on a cool stealth startup.
+* Working on a cool web service.
 More coming soon!

 * Developing methods to train and infer from extremely deep and sparse neural networks while preserving performance.